alvestad10/KernelCLFieldTheory/README.md

 # KernelCLFieldTheory

-To run the code you need a version of Julia installed, then you can make separate scripts or follow the RunScalarFieldOptimization.jl file which can be run in bash using `julia --project=.
-RunScalarFieldOptimization.jl` or line by line using the Julia vscode extension.
+To run the code you need a version of Julia installed, then you can make separate scripts or follow the RealTimeScalaField.jl file which can be run in bash using `julia --project=.
+RealTimeScalaField.jl` or line by line using the Julia vscode extension.
 Before you run the code follow the Instantite section below to setup the necessary packages.

+TODO: At the moment RealTimeScalaField.jl does not save figures or configurations.

 ## Instantiate